gabrieldorneles09/Ecoleta-NLW/README.md

 #### Endpoints

-Here we have four endpoints that is used by the Mobile App and Website:
+Here we have four endpoints that are used by the Mobile App and Website:

 ##### http:<span></span>//localhost:3333/points